 If you are using Google Chrome and have a number of extensions installed, you have probably asked yourself if there is a way to activate the extensions more easily.
 While some place their icon in the browser's main toolbar and others in context menus, you sometimes may encounter extensions that do not do that.
 And if you have removed an extension icon from the toolbar, for instance to make room there, you are also left without the option to activate it there directly.

-Google has added an option to recent versions of the Chrome browser (version 22 and up) to map the activation of extensions to shortcuts.
-You can find out your version of the web browser by loading chrome://chrome/ in the browser's address bar.
+Google has added an option to recent versions of the Chrome browser (version 22 and up) to map the activation status of extensions to shortcuts.
+You can find out your version of the web browser by loading chrome://settings/help in the browser's address bar.

-To take advantage of the feature in the browser, load chrome://chrome/extensions/ in the address bar.
-This displays a list of all of the extensions that are currently installed in Google Chrome.
-Note that you find enabled and disabled extensions listed here.
+To take advantage of the feature in the browser, load chrome://extensions/shortcuts in the address bar.
+This displays a list of all of the extensions that are currently installed in Google Chrome and options to enable extension shortcuts for them.
+Note that you find only enabled extensions listed on the page.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.